 Multimatic Motorsports celebrated its 20th anniversary in 2012, and drew on Maxwell’s expertise and experience to help develop Aston Martin’s Vantage V8 GT4 for Grand-Am GS competition.
 Maxwell and co-driver Tonis Kasemets showed the Vantage’s potential with a podium finish.
 Teamed with young gun Jade Buford the following year, the pair netted seven top-tens in the Aston, before returning to familiar territory in 2014 to co-drive a Ford Boss 302R.

-For the 2015 season, Maxwell is co-driving with Billy Johnson in the #15 Multimatic Motorsports Ford Mustang.
+Maxwell won the 2016 IMSA Continental Tire SportsCar Championship GS title with co-driver Billy Johnson in the #15 Multimatic Motorsports Ford Shelby GT350R-C.

 Follow Scott on Twitter @smaxwell27